UPDATE: What will happen to exams in 2021 as a result of COVID-19?

 Tracking progress over time

 We will use our own tracking system to track pupils’ progress over time, against age-related expectations in each subject area.
 This allows formative judgements to be made on specific Objectives that then feed into a summative judgement in Best Fit.

-- Secure ( Mastering, showing that age-related objectives have been achieved and the child is working at a deeper level of understanding and application)
+- Expected (Mastering, showing that age-related objectives have been achieved and the child is working at a deeper level of understanding and application)

 More able children